mengbinhao/jack-note/docs/english/NPR.md

   - withhold v
   - decimate vt
   - patrol n/vt
-  - harshly adv | harsh adj
+  - harsh adj | harshly

   > he admitted that after one month hiatus the two sides had a lot of catching up to do
   > they have very little room to work with